Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Price and unit sales information comes from your sales platform and cannot be edited in Inventory Planner.

-This is all units sold and is not limited to the number of units sold during the date range of the report.
-To see units sold only during the report date range, use 'sales'.
+The lifetime sales represents all units sold of a product, not limited to the number of units sold during the date range of the report.
+To see units sold only during the report's date range, use "sales".

 Unit sales information comes from your sales platform and cannot be edited in Inventory Planner.